Alexaltrex/React-Query-and-CRUD/README.md

 # Description
 FullStack project.
-* frontend - react, react-query, redux-toolkit.
+* Frontend - React, React Query, Redux Toolkit.
 Caching data in all Create-Read-Update-Delete fetching on server api, invalidate cache on mutation, prefetch on button hover, autofetch new list item when page scroll to end
-* backend: node.js, express.
+* Backend: node.js, express.